Why Are We So Stiff and Achy?

 So, if movement is so important, what happens when movement creates more pain?
 You got it – more problems.

 Once this web gets stuck, it can be challenging to get it unstuck.
-While stretching is vital to keeping your body open, there can be many layers of stuck fascia that will not respond to stretching alone.
-Addressing these issues in the tissues, while restoring neurological integrity, is vital to a more permanent resolution .
+While stretching is vital to keeping your body open, there can be many layers of stuck tissue that will not respond to stretching alone.
+Addressing these issues in the fascia, while restoring neurological integrity, is vital to a more permanent resolution .

 Resolving the underlying issues keeping you stuck is essential to making lasting change to the body.
 Releasing and re-hydrating the dried-up, hardened areas of fascia creates space, resilience, movement, and allows for a neurological re-integration of that part of the body into the system.
 It feels lighter, more spacious, and allows the body to work as a whole system again.